 Editor’s note: This clause will contain the key issues that need to be addressed by SA3 on each security area.
 The exact contents are FFS.

-5.2.3.y Key issue #2.y:
+5.2.3.y Key issue #2.y: Security of user plane protocol

 Editor's Note: Key issues within the security area are not in any particular order but they are added incrementally (y = 1, 2, 3…) when new key issue is identified. 'x' refers to the security area.